dlab-berkeley/Bash-Git/lessons/01_getting_started.md

 Password: your_token
 ```

-The terminal will ask you for your Github username and authentication token,
+The terminal will ask you for your Github username and password (i.e. your token),
-both of which we obtained in the previous two steps.
+sboth of which we obtained in the previous two steps.
 Enter this information, and
 then Github will go ahead and place the repository on your computer.

 # Next Up: Bash